Counselling and Psychotherapy

 Click below to contact me on:

-Sessions are booked for 50 minutes at £50.
+Ongoing sessions are booked for 50 minutes at £50.
 There is no fixed number of sessions, I am very flexible and this can to be discussed in your first session.

 In light of the current Covid19 situation I am currently offering online sessions via Zoom or FaceTime.